Context-Aware Sparse Deep Coordination Graphs: Experiments

 We compare our method against the state-of-the-art coordination graph learning method (DCG~\citep{bohmer2020deep}) and fully decomposed value-based MARL algorithms (VDN \citep{sunehag2018value}, QMIX \citep{rashid2018qmix}).
 For \name, we use action representations to estimate the payoff function.
 We train the action encoder for 50$k$ samples and keep action representations unchanged afterward.
 In Fig.~\ref{fig:lc-smac}, we show results on $\mathtt{5m\_vs\_6m}$ and $\mathtt{MMM2}$.
 Detailed hyperparameter settings of our method can be found in Appendix~\ref{appx:hyper}.

-For DCG, we use its default settings, including low-rank approximation for learning the payoff function.
+For DCG, we use its default settings, including a low-rank approximation for learning the payoff function.
 We can see that \name~outperforms DCG by a large margin.
 The result proves that sparse coordination graphs provide better scalability to large action-observation spaces than dense and static graphs.
 In DCG's defense, low-rank approximation still induces large estimation errors.
 We replace low-rank approximation with action representations and find that DCG (\emph{Full (action repr.)}) achieves similar performance to \name~after 5M steps, but \name~is still more sample-efficient.
 Moreover, taking advantage of higher-order value decomposition, \name~is able to represent more complex coordination dynamics than fully decomposed value functions and thus performs better.

-\textbf{Ablation study} Our method is characterized by two contributions: context-aware sparse topologies and action representations for learning the utility difference function.
+\textbf{Ablation study} Our method is characterized by two contributions: context-aware sparse topologies and action representations for learning the utility and payoff function.
 In this section, we design ablations to show their contributions.

 The effect of sparse topologies can be observed by comparing \name~to \emph{Full (action repr.)}, which is the same as \name~other than using complete coordination graphs.
 We observe that sparse graphs enjoy better sample efficiency than full graphs, and the advantage becomes less obvious as more samples are collected.
 This observation indicates that sparse graphs introduce inductive biases that can accelerate training, and their representational capacity is similar to that of full graphs.